pingcap/docs-cn/sql-prepared-plan-cache.md

 When the execution plan cache is enabled, in the first execution every `Prepare` statement checks whether the current query can use the execution plan cache, and if the query can use it, then put the generated execution plan into a cache implemented by LRU (Least Recently Used) linked list.
 In the subsequent `Execute` queries, the execution plan is obtained from the cache and checked for availability.
 If the check succeeds, the step of generating an execution plan is skipped.
 Otherwise, the execution plan is regenerated and saved in the cache.

+TiDB also supports execution plan caching for some non-`PREPARE` statements, similar to the `Prepare`/`Execute` statements.
+For more details, refer to [Non-prepared plan cache](/sql-non-prepared-plan-cache.md).

 In the current version of TiDB, if a `Prepare` statement meets any of the following conditions, the query or the plan is not cached:

 - The query contains SQL statements other than `SELECT`, `UPDATE`, `INSERT`, `DELETE`, `Union`, `Intersect`, and `Except`.